dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 You can see the supported regions and the solvers available in each for your account in your `Leap <https://cloud.dwavesys.com/leap/>`_ dashboard.
-To specify a preferrence for solver selection from a particular region, you can use the standard selection methods support by Ocean's :ref:`sdk_index_cloud`:
+To specify a preferrence for solver selection from a particular region, you can use the standard selection methods supported by Ocean's :ref:`sdk_index_cloud`:

 * Select a default region in your :ref:`dwave-cloud-client configuration file <sdk_index_cloud>`.
 You can run